ETOA, Package Travel regulation and related protection frameworks

 What we are doing

-The European Commission published a report on the application of the Package Travel Directive on 1 March 2021, which addressed PTD’s effectiveness following the collapse of Thomas Cook, and some of the problems caused by the COVID-19 pandemic.
+The new proposals are the result of a policy development since the Commission published a report on the application of the Package Travel Directive on 1 March 2021, which addressed PTD’s effectiveness following the collapse of Thomas Cook, and some of the problems caused by the COVID-19 pandemic.
 This report was a necessary first step prior to any changes to existing arrangements.
 The passenger rights directive also affects consumer rights.
 As for PTD, its application during the pandemic proved highly problematic for intermediaries who had made pre-payments for flights which they could not easily recover from airlines, and yet they were still obliged to refund consumers in full unless other arrangements were sanctioned by national governments.

 To succeed, European tourism needs a regulatory framework that encourages innovation and value-adding.
 As for tax, the higher the compliance load, the more the value-adding will happen elsewhere.
 While insolvency protection is desirable, what sector-specific arrangements are necessary given the availability of credit card payment protection and insurance products tailored to suit consumer’s risk appetite?
 There has been extensive development of general consumer protection since PTD was first introduced.
 The case for special protection for packages that do not include a significant travel component is weak.
 ETOA, with its partners, will continue to recommend further reform.